Dataset of gold nanoparticle sizes and morphologies extracted from literature-mined microscopy images: Methods

 \subsection{Web Application}

 To illustrate the capabilities of the described image extraction and analysis techniques, we have developed a web application for automated analysis of TEM and SEM images.
 This allows users to easily experiment with our algorithms on custom images using a Graphical User Interface (GUI).
 The web application supports all image analysis techniques mentioned so far and additionally allows users to view statistics such as particle size distributions.
-It is accessible at \href{https://github.com/CederGroupHub/TEMExtraction-webapp}{https://github.com/CederGroupHub/TEMExtraction-webapp}. \\
+It is accessible at \href{https://github.com/CederGroupHub/TEMExtraction-webapp}{https://github.com/CederGroupHub/TEMExtraction-webapp}.
+Figure ~\ref{fig:web_app} illustrates the analysis table displayed on the web application when a custom microscopy image is uploaded.\\